Au Train Lake Campground

 At a Glance

-Adjacent to the campground, the AuTrain Lake Day Use area features a small beach.
+Adjacent to the campground, the AuTrain Lake Day Use area features a small, sandy beach.

 This campground has 37 large, wooded, campsites with tables and fireplaces.
 Drinking water and toilets are conveniently spaced throughout the campground.